-Those who have suffered domestic abuse often say that they never would have thought their partner to be capable of such things at the very start.
-This is because it almost never begins the way you think it would.
+Those who have suffered family violence often say that they never would have thought their partner to be capable of such things at the very start.
 The most perceptive of women can end up in abusive relationships because the warning signs are just not obvious.

-Abuse often begins very subtly and escalates over the course of the relationship, so that by the time the red flags appear, you have already formed an attachment to the abuser.
-That is why lists like these, which can help you spot a potential abuser, are so important.
+Abuse may begin very subtly and escalate over the course of the relationship, so that by the time the red flags appear, you have already formed an attachment to the abuser.

 The following early warning signs are ones that you may be able to identify in the “dating stage” of the relationship, before any proper commitment has occurred (before you move in together, get engaged, have children…).

 Please note that this list is not fully comprehensive, and it also doesn’t mean that someone who shows some of these signs will end up being physically abusive.
 We are also aware that women may be perpetrators of violence and abuse.
 However, the majority of violence is directed towards women, so for simplicity we have used ‘he’ to denote the abuser.
 If there is anything we have missed, please let us know in the comments below.

 1. Blames exes for failed relationships:

 They will not take any blame for past relationships failures, they will always put the blame on their ex.
 In fact, this might even be used to flatter you.
 They might say something like, “Thank God you’re nothing like that bitch.”

 2. Looks uncomfortable when you talk to other men:

 They might not say anything when another man talks to you, but they may look very uncomfortable with the situation.
 This is an early indicator of jealousy, which may be an attribute of abusers.